-Lesley MacNeil, PhD
+Lesley MacNeil, PhD (she/her)

 I obtained my undergraduate degree in Microbiology from the University of Guelph.
 I continued my studies at McMaster University where I obtained a Masters degree studying tumor formation and mammary gland development with Dr. John Hassell.
 I completed my PhD at the University of Toronto where, co-supervised by Dr. Joseph Culotti and Dr. Jeff Wrana, I worked on regulation of axon guidance and cell migration.
 From Joe, I gained a love of genetics, neurons and all things C. elegans and from Jeff, I gained a love of signal transduction and molecular biology.